Photo of @aspen_thebengal on Instagram

 Mosquitoes play an important role in the life cycle of the heartworm.
 Adult female heartworms living in infected mammals such as dogs, foxes or coyotes, will produce baby worms that will circulate in their bloodstream.

 When a mosquito bites and takes blood from these infected animals, it also picks up these baby worms, which eventually develop into infective larvae.
-Then, when the infected mosquito bites another mammal, the larvae is deposited onto the surface of the animal’s skin and enters its new host through the bite wound left by the mosquito.
+Then, when the infected mosquito bites another mammal, the larvae are deposited onto the surface of the animal’s skin and enters its new host through the bite wound left by the mosquito.

 Once these larvae mature into worms, they can survive for 2-3 years inside a cat.
 That means the number of worms can easily increase for every mosquito season that passes.